YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 6.1.4.3
+ * Improved the GM Hold Tracker:
+  - Added an adaptive scrollbar when the number of PCs exceeds the available window space
+  - By default, only PCs assigned to at least one non-GM player are displayed
+  - Added a world setting that allows all PCs to be displayed in the Hold Tracker again

 ## Version 6.1.3.3
  * Added three new macros: